meghdadFar/wordview/README.rst

 Multiword Expressions (MWEs) are phrases that can be treated as a single semantic unit.
 E.g. *swimming pool* and *climate change*.
-MWEs have application in different areas including: parsing, language models, language generation, terminology extraction, and topic models. ``wordview`` can extract different types of MWEs from text.
+MWEs have application in different areas including: parsing, language models, language generation, terminology extraction, and topic models.
+Wordview can extract different types of MWEs from text.
 See `MWEs documentation page <./docs/source/mwes.rst>`__ for usage and examples.

 Anomalies and Outliers